What is Lenz’s Law of electromagnetic induction?

 “Lenz law is the statement of law of conservation of energy for the circuit involving induced current”

-To understand this statement, consider a conducting bar moving tot he right on two parallel rails in the presence of a uniform magnetic field as shown in figure below.
-As the bar moves to the right, the magnetic flux through the area enclosed by the circuit increases with time because the area increases.
+To understand this statement, consider a conducting bar moving tot he right on two parallel rails in the presence of a uniform magnetic field as shown in the figure below.
+As the bar moves to the right, the magnetic flux through the area enclosed by the circuit increases with time because of the area increases.
 As the result, the induced current must be directed counterclockwise when the bar moves to the right.
-Since the current carrying bar is moving in the magnetic filed, it will experience a magnetic force FB.
-By using right hand rule, the direction of FB is opposite to that of v,that tends to stop the rods.
+Since the current carrying bar is moving in the magnetic field, it will experience a magnetic force FB.
+By using right-hand rule, the direction of FB is opposite to that of v, that tends to stop the rods.
 An external dragging force must be applied to keep the rod moving in the magnetic field.